Support Live chat

-- A rich use of very bright colors in the works.
+- The rich use of very bright colors in the works.

 - Presence of flat imagery that is often sourced from comic books and photographs that appear in newspapers and magazines.

-- In sculptures, the Pop Art is mostly portrayed innovatively using the media.
+- In sculptures, Pop Art is mostly portrayed innovatively using the media.

 Considered Artworks of Various Artists